Our comprehensive guide about learning Japanese with Duolingo, including how long it takes, what to expect, and some tips and tricks.

 - Using online translators, pronunciation apps, etc.

-How long it takes to learn Japanese on Duolingo depends on a number of variables, including desired level of fluency, time commitment per day, and practice outside of Duolingo.
-For casual Duolingo learners though, expect two to three years of work.
+That depends on a number of variables, including desired level of fluency, time commitment per day, and practice outside of Duolingo.
+For casual Duolingo users, expect to put in two to three years’ worth of work.

-Duolingo Japanese says it can take you to a B2 level of fluency, but I don’t see that as reality.
+Duolingo says it can take you to a B1 or maybe B2 level of fluency, but I don’t see that as reality.
 I think you will at best become proficient at an A2 level.

-Duolingo is constantly adding units to and removing units from its Japanese course, so it’s a bit of a moving target, but there are around 100 units in Duolingo Japanese.
+Duolingo is constantly updating its courses, so it’s a bit of a moving target, but there are currently over 200 units in Duolingo Japanese.